Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 ### 2025-06-04 - Shapes for flags
 - Incorrect flags are now displayed with a red X: 10 minutes
-- Flags are now displayed with a red flag (and not an ugly red circle): 15 minutes
+- Flags are now displayed with a red flag (and not an ugly red circle): 15 minutesa

+### 2025-06-06 -
+- Helped debug a bug in customPressed where changing the sizeOfTile would not update the amount of bombs, causing too many bombs with too few tiles for those bombs: 10 minutes
+-